 “The tourism sector is one of the key investment sectors we recognise as having a strong competitive advantage for Bahrain.
 It contributes 6.3% to the country’s GDP, and is set to grow significantly, as the number of visitors and leisure activities increase.
 Bahrain continues to reaffirm its position as a tourism destination of choice with a number of new hotels, retail and leisure developments currently underway.”

-The tourism investment projects are part of Bahrain’s large-scale infrastructure development across a wide range of sectors and are valued at over US $32 billion.
-This public-private sector investment consists of US $10 billion of government funding, US $7.5 billion under the GCC Development Fund, and US $15 billion worth of investment in the private sector.
+The tourism investment projects are part of Bahrain’s large-scale infrastructure development programme, valued at over US $32 billion, and targeting a wide range of sectors.
+This includes US $10 billion of investments undertaken by government-related entities (holding companies, funds), US $7.5 billion under the auspices of the GCC Development Fund, and US $15 billion worth of investment by private sector entities.

 As part of these developments, Bahrain International Airport is undergoing a US $1.1 billion modernisation programme, set to increase passenger capacity from nine to 14 million per year by 2020.
 This will go hand in hand with the new five and four-star hotels and resorts in the tourism development pipeline that will cater to current and future demand.